Errors and Omissions Insurance

 What is errors and omissions insurance?

-Errors and omissions insurance (E&O) is a type of professional liability insurance that protects a business from customer claims of negligence or inadequate work related to the professional advice and services they provide.
+Errors and omissions insurance (E&O) is a type of professional liability insurance that protects a business from customer claims of negligence or inadequate work related to the professional advice and services it provides.

 An E&O policy can cover legal fees and settlement costs associated with these claims, even if a mistake wasn’t made.
 Real-estate agents, home inspectors, consultants and other professionals who sell a service might need this coverage.